debugginator/CryptoKitties/README.md

 # CryptoKitties
-Recreation of the CryptoKitties project for an university class study.
+Re-implementation of the CryptoKitties project for an university class study.